 When you have limited opportunities for in-person conversations, look for ways to talk to current and potential homeowners online.
 Social media is a pivotal tool for maintaining connection, especially through the pandemic.
 Establish a solid social media presence for your contracting business and start producing content to share useful, interesting information with your audience: tips, memes, news stories, current deals, and company updates.

 How have your homeowner’s needs changed in the past year?
 Look for ways to open up a two-way conversation about how the health crisis has impacted people.
 You might consider picking up the phone to talk to a few homeowners each day.
 Another option is to send an email requesting survey responses and suggestions.
 Practice active listening, then look for ways to use this constructive feedback to improve your business.

 Instead of blasting your whole email list with mass communication, be strategic in using customer analytics to dial in your messaging.
 For example, the homeowner relationships you have with current clients are very different than the interactions that should happen with potential leads.
 If you want to learn how to build homeowner relationships, consider your audience and make sure the messages align with your goals.

 6. Create Unbeatable Value

-What is the value proposition that makes you stand out from other HVAC contractors in the area?
+What is the value proposition that makes you stand out from other businesses in the area?
 When you know your homeowner needs, then you can tailor your services and marketing to communicate the benefits they will receive from your company.
 Invest in new products or services that best serve the needs of your clients.
 Share reviews in all of your communication.
 Also, take the time to build client relationships by educating each homeowner about the quality of services you are offering.